 - Accountant

 - Auditor

 - Cost Accountant

-- · Financial Analyst
+- Financial Analyst

 - Managerial Accountant

-- · Accounts Payable
+- Accounts Payable

-- · Accounts Receivable
+- Accounts Receivable

-Careers Disclosure: Each state determines its own requirements for licensure as a Certified Public Accountant (CPA).
+Careers Disclosure: This program is not designed to prepare graduates for any state-issued professional license or certification.
+This program does not meet all educational prerequisites for licensure as a Certified Public Accountant (CPA) in any state.
+Each state determines its own requirements for licensure as a Certified Public Accountant (CPA).
 In addition to other requirements, most states require a bachelor's degree and no fewer than 225 quarter credits (150 semester credits) of college coursework, specific in-field experience, and passage of the CPA licensing exam.
-Some states allow individuals to sit for the CPA licensing exam before obtaining all required college credits.
-The Accounting Bachelor's Degree at Rasmussen College meets the educational requirements to sit for the CPA licensing exam in the following states: AK, AR, AZ, DE, GA, HI, IA, ID, KY, ME, MN, NH, NM, PA, and TN.
 Additional examination eligibility and licensure requirements exist.
 Please consult with your state's board of accountancy or equivalent oversight agency for further details, as requirements may change at any time.
 This program has not been approved by any state board of accountancy or other professional licensing agency.